 Updates on your eligibility status will be noted in the Exam Services section of your NABP e-Profile.

 The score transfer program saves time and allows you to move ahead with licensure in more than one state as soon as you pass the NAPLEX.

 Score transfer can be added to your NAPLEX application in your e-Profile.
 You may select states in addition to the primary state where you are seeking licensure, and we will transmit your score to those boards of pharmacy.

 - Score transfer requests can be submitted via your NABP e-Profile up to 89 days after sitting for the NAPLEX.

 - Purchase score transfer requests as soon as possible; waiting until the last day may result in the score transfer request option being unavailable.

 Take the Exam

-The NAPLEX is a six-hour exam composed of 250 questions that are delivered in a computerized, fixed form.
-The scaled passing score is 75 and candidates are allowed five attempts to pass the exam.
+The NAPLEX is a six-hour exam composed of 225 questions that are delivered in a computerized, fixed form.
+The exam results will be reported as pass or fail, and candidates are allowed five attempts to pass the exam.

 The following resources may assist you when preparing for the exam:

 Read the test day policies and procedures found in the Candidate Application Bulletin to avoid being turned away from the test center.
 Important highlights can also be found on the Test Day Information page.